whatshap/whatshap/doc/guide.rst

 -------------------------------------------

-If WhatsHap complains that it cannot find the reads for a sample, then chances are that the metadata in the BAM and/or VCF file are incorrect.
+If WhatsHap complains that it cannot find the reads for a sample, then chances are that the metadata in the BAM/CRAM and/or VCF file are incorrect.
 You have the following options:

 * Edit the sample names in the VCF header.
-* Set the correct read group info in the BAM file, for example with the Picard tool AddOrReplaceReadGroups.
+* Set the correct read group info in the BAM/CRAM file, for example with the Picard tool AddOrReplaceReadGroups.
 * Re-map the reads and pass the correct metadata-setting options to your mapping tool.
 * Use the ``--ignore-read-groups`` option of WhatsHap.
-In this case, WhatsHap ignores all read group metadata in the BAM input file(s) and assumes that all reads come from the sample that you want to phase.
+In this case, WhatsHap ignores all read group metadata in the BAM/CRAM input file(s) and assumes that all reads come from the sample that you want to phase.
 In this mode, you can only phase a single sample at a time.
 If the input VCF file contains more than one sample, you need to specify which one to phase by using